InstaPy/InstaPy/docs/before-installing.md

 Geckodriver will be installed automatically when you run the bot.

 ## **Linux**

-`sudo add-apt-repository ppa:mozillateam/ppa ; sudo apt-get update -y ; sudo apt-get install -y firefox-esr-geckodriver`
+The version that should be installed is firefox-esr-78.14.0 `sudo add-apt-repository ppa:mozillateam/ppa ; sudo apt-get update -y ; sudo apt-get install -y firefox-esr-geckodriver`

 ## **Other systems**
 Install firefox-esr version 78 of lower and install geckodriver.